Why this site exists

 Deal With Grief is an informational resource, not a medical or mental health provider.
 Nothing on this site constitutes medical advice, diagnosis, or treatment.
 Our articles are written to inform and support — not to replace the care of a qualified professional.

 If you are experiencing grief that is significantly disrupting your daily life, relationships, or ability to function, please consider reaching out to a licensed therapist or counselor.
-Our online therapy page has accessible, affordable options.
+Our online therapy page has accessible, affordable options, including platforms that specialize in grief.

 If you are in crisis — if you are having thoughts of suicide or self-harm — please call or text 988 immediately, or go to your nearest emergency room.
-Help is real and available.
+Help is available right now.

 Get in touch

 We read every message and respond to every email.
-If you have a resource to suggest, a topic you'd like us to cover, feedback about something we've written, or a correction to offer — please reach out.
+Whether you have a suggestion, a topic request, feedback about something we've written, or a correction to offer — we want to hear from you.

 Contact the editorial team